 Q: What types of furnaces are there?

-– Electric furnaces are more efficient than either natural gas or oil furnaces, but the cost of operating an electric furnaces tends to be higher.
+– Electric furnaces are more efficient than either natural gas or oil furnaces, but the cost of operating an electric furnace tends to be higher.
+Electric furnaces work like toasters, or like electric ovens.
+There are heating elements that generate heat through coils.

 Q: What are the different types of furnace blowers?